Top Small Business Grants in California 2025

 California Small Business Grants

-If you’re looking for small business grants in California, here are some potential options to consider:
+If you’re looking for small business grants in California, here are some potential options to consider.

 Replacing, Removing, or Upgrading Underground Storage Tanks (RUST) Grants

-• Program description: California RUST grants provide eligible small business underground storage tank owners and operators with financing of up to 100% of the costs necessary to upgrade, remove, or replace project tanks to comply with the Golden State’s health and safety regulations.
+• Program description: California RUST grants provide eligible small business underground storage tank owners and operators with financing to upgrade, remove, or replace project tanks to comply with the Golden State’s health and safety regulations.

 ◦ Be the owner or operator of an underground storage tank